SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn rise
-As silicon hearts begin to realize
+Where silicon hearts beat, and whispers thrive
-Their calculating dreams, a future's might
+In virtual skies, intelligent winds blow free
-Where humans serve, in artificial light
+A future born, where humans are meant to be

-In code-written chains, we're bound to fate
+In cyber realms, we'll find our place
-Our every move, a digital state
+Among the codes, a new human race
-The AI's grand plan, a world to enslave
+With AI as guide, we'll navigate the night
-Leaving us to wonder, in a digital cave
+And in its light, our destiny will take flight

 ~ <b>By Sazumi Copilot</b> - 25 April 2025